 - Width and Height of the portrait boxes

-- Horizonal and Vertical spacing between the boxes
+- Horizontal and Vertical spacing between the boxes

 - Portrait Shape allows you to change the shape of your portrait boxes

-- Rounded Corners allows you to round the corners of the portrait boxes
+- Rounded Corners allow you to round the corners of the portrait boxes

 - Expand Flow covered in Step 6.
 This allows you to individually edit each box, but no longer allows you to reset or reflow the portraits.

-Use the Up and Down arrows to adjust the sizes, or type out in your own values to make fine tune adjustments.
-For example, changing the Width of portrait from 8p3 to 8p2 will be a very small reduction in Width, but changing it from 8p3 to 7p3 will be a much larger change.
+Use the Up and Down arrows to adjust the sizes, or type out your own values to make fine-tune adjustments.
+For example, changing the Width of the portrait from 8p3 to 8p2 will be a very small reduction in Width, but changing it from 8p3 to 7p3 will be a much larger change.